 Even during weekday games, the stadium is jam-packed with fervent fans rooting for their team.

-This mood, as well as the fact that the Cubs are actually good again, makes this a perfect afternoon or evening activity while visiting Chicago.
+This mood and the fact that the Cubs are actually good again make this a perfect afternoon or evening activity while visiting Chicago.

 The nearby neighborhood, called Wrigleyville, is also a fun aspect of going to a Cubs game.

 Explore the area either before or after the game for souvenirs, food, or just Chicago city life.

 If you are visiting Chicago and looking for an activity to satisfy a sports fan or history buff, attending a Chicago Cubs game at Wrigley Field or a Chicago Cubs spring training is a must-do.

 4. Attend Gay Pride Fest Chicago

 Recommended by Sion and Ben from The Globetrotter Guys

 Gay Pride Fest in Chicago is held for a week in June (Pride month) every year and attracts over a million people!

-There are events running throughout the entire week and it is clear that the whole city gets involved and shows their support for the event.
-We found that the Chicago as a whole was very welcoming for LGBTQ+ travellers.
+Events are running throughout the entire week, and it is clear that the whole city gets involved and shows its support for the event.
+We found that Chicago as a whole was very welcoming for LGBTQ+ travelers.

-The main event of the week is of course the main Pride Parade which has over 200 floats with eye catching costumes, bright colours and music!
+The week’s main event is the main Pride Parade, which has over 200 floats with eye-catching costumes, bright colors, and music!